You are here:Home/Upcoming/Summer School on Entrepreneurship 2018

 more about Birgit Gasser

-Currently she’s working at IP Österreich establishing Unit 3.
-Unit 3 develops Media for revenue share models, addressing particularly startup companies offering them the possibility to utilize TV-advertising as a very effective and -for them- new marketing channel.
+Birgit worked at IP Österreich establishing Unit 3, developing a media for revenue share models, adressing in particular startup companies offering them the possibility to utilize TV-advertising as a very effective and -for them- new marketing channel.
+Recently Birgit joined the Red Bull Media House as Head of Commerce & International Publishing.

 Hermann HauserFounder of I.E.C.T. – Hermann Hauser and CEO Amadeus Capital Partners